Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 shift

-My mother did an MRI: MRA of the arteries of the brain + venous sinuses.
+My mother did an MRI: MRA of the cerebral arteries + venous sinuses.

-On a series of MR angiograms performed in the TOF mode in the axial projection, followed by processing using the MIP algorithm and three-dimensional reconstruction in the coronal and axial planes, the internal carotid, basilar, and intracranial segments of the vertebral arteries and their branches are visualized.
-A variant of the development of the circle of Willis in the form of a lack of blood flow in the left posterior communicating artery.
+A series of MR angiograms performed in TOF mode in an axial projection with subsequent processing using the MIP algorithm and three-dimensional reconstruction in the coronal and axial planes visualized the internal carotid, main, and intracranial segments of the vertebral arteries and their branches.
+A variant of the development of the circle of Willis in the form of a lack of blood flow through the left posterior communicating artery.
 The median artery of the corpus callosum is visualized, equal in diameter to the anterior cerebral arteries.

-There is a moderate narrowing of the lumen of the intracranial segment of the right vertebral artery, throughout its length in the study area.
+There is a moderate narrowing of the lumen of the intracranial segment of the right vertebral artery, along its entire length in the study area.

-There is a pronounced asymmetry of blood flow in the transverse and sigmoid sinuses (D>S).
-The rest of the sinuses are unremarkable.
+There is a pronounced asymmetry of blood flow along the transverse and sigmoid sinuses (D>S).
+The remaining sinuses are without features.

 No additional venous network was identified.

-Conclusion: MR picture of the variant of the development of the circle of Willis.
+Conclusion: MR picture of the development variant of the Circle of Willis.
 Moderate narrowing of the lumen of the intracranial segment of the right vertebral artery.
-Asymmetry of blood flow in the transverse and sigmoid sinuses (D>S).
+Asymmetry of blood flow along the transverse and sigmoid sinuses (D>S).
 Lateroventriculoasymmetry.

-Decipher please what is here and if so, how to treat. she is very worried, because. can not understand anything.
+Please decipher what is here and, if so, how to treat it. she is very worried because... nothing is clear.

 Post date: 07.08.2011 20:43